Resistance and pain beyond words — Challenging the narrative warfare in Kashmir

 There is also a chasm between experiencing a loss, witnessing it, transcribing and translating it through language.
 We find ourselves repeatedly caught between a feelinglessness imposed by the moving forward regime and an obligation, an urge to feel; between exhaustion and urgency.

+These farewell phone calls engender a haunting affectivity that constitutes alternative ways of knowing by challenging established temporalities, spatialities and modes of being characterised by linearity, homogeneity and presence.
+These calls enable us to traverse other temporalities and modalities of being marked by complex relations to past, present and future, presence and absence.
+Resistance is this in this chasm, in this in-betweeness shaped by the struggle of and with time, loss and language, incompleteness and inadequacy and it abounds with radical possibilities.
 It is here, for instance, that the poetic dwells.
 By poetic, I don’t necessarily mean poetry bound in a written word.
 I mean an encounter with the poetic in an everyday, embodied sense.
 A body in pain, I write elsewhere, is both a site of destruction and an invention of language.
 For example, screams, shrieks, grunts, cries are all utterances of pain as well as a resistance to language caged in grammar.
 In its articulation of pain through language, a body in pain, evokes metaphors and experiments with forms, experiences, senses.
 In Kashmir we have exhausted all metaphors of pain.
 Kashmir itself has become a metaphor of pain.

 The Last Call: Audio Postcards from Kashmir is an extra-linguistic cry, an utterance formed by the radical potentialities of the chasm I attempted to sketch above: